 The Legend of the Rose of Turaida

-Gutmana Ala is inseparable from one of Latvia’s most famous folk legends — the story of the Rose of Turaida.
+Gutmana Ala is inseparable from one of Latvia’s most famous folk legends, the story of the Rose of Turaida.
 In the early 17th century, a beautiful young woman named Maija, known as the Rose of Turaida, chose death over dishonour when a Polish soldier attempted to assault her at this very cave.
-Her tragic story has been immortalised in Latvian literature, opera, and film, and the cave entrance bears a plaque commemorating her.
-Nearby Turaida Castle and Maija’s grave are essential stops for anyone following the legend.
+Her tragic story has been immortalised in Latvian literature, opera, and film, and the cave entrance bears a plaque commemorating her sacrifice.
+According to local tradition, Maija was a foundling who was raised by the castle steward at Turaida Castle and grew up to be renowned for her beauty and virtue.
+Her grave can be visited at the nearby Turaida Church, where a stone marker inscribed with a poetic epitaph draws visitors who wish to pay their respects to this enduring symbol of Latvian national identity.

 View Gutmana Ala – biggest cave in Latvia in a larger map